functional-promises/functional-promises/docs-source/source/index.html.md

 It works just like `.then()` except it's return value is ignored.
 The next `thenable` will get the same input.

-Perfect for logging or other background tasks (where results don't matter).
+Perfect for logging or other background tasks (where results don't need to block).

 ```javascript
 FP.resolve(fetch('/user/42/photos'))